-16. What are the recent trends in investigations and enforcement in your iurisdiction?
+16. What are the recent and emerging trends in investigations and enforcement in your jurisdiction?
+Has the Covid-19 pandemic had any impact and, if so, what?

-In June 2018, the Japanese version of plea-bargaining took effect.
-Under the pleabargaining system, a public prosecutor may enter into an agreement with a suspect or a defendant, including corporate entities, with the consent of his/her defense attorney, under which the prosecutor agrees to drop or reduce criminal charges or provide favourable treatment with respect to certain types of crimes.
+In June 2018, the Japanese version of plea-bargaining

+took effect.
+Under the plea-bargaining system, a public prosecutor may enter into an agreement with a suspect or a defendant, including corporate entities, with the consent of his/her defense attorney, under which the prosecutor agrees to drop or reduce criminal charges or provide favourable treatment with respect to certain types of crimes.
 This includes, but is not limited to, domestic bribery and bribery of foreign public officials regulated by the relevant laws including the Penal Code and the UCPA.
 The prosecutor has the authority to determine whether to enter into an agreement by taking certain factors into consideration.

 Thus far, the plea-bargaining system has been applied in two publicized criminal cases.
 The first case involved a power plant manufacturer suspected of violating UCPA, i.e., bribery of foreign public officials.
 The company successfully entered into an agreement whereby the prosecutor agreed not to prosecute in exchange for full cooperation with an investigation to prosecute the three main individual suspects.
-The second case is a case involving Nissan Motor Company.
-It is assumed that a plea bargain will be offered to the defendant.
-At this moment, detailed information regarding the terms of the plea bargain in this case is not available.